Coskon/coskmusicbot/README.md

 - `search [platform] [query]`: Searches in youtube (by default) or spotify the given query and shows the results. **Requires Spotify API**
 - `pitch [semitones] [speed]`: Changes the pitch of the song currently playing (positive for higher pitch, negative for lower pitch).
 You can also change the speed of the track, by default it will keep the same speed (*only in beta*).
 - `nightcore`/`daycore`: Shortcuts for `pitch` to pitch up and speed up/pitch down and slow down the song respectively.
+- `download [number]`: Gives a link to download the song currently playing, or the one specified in `number`.
 - `steam [user]`: Shows the steam profile of the specified user.
 - `ping`: Shows the bot latency.
 - `pfp`: Shows your profile picture.